Award-winning production arrives at the Scientific Center of Kuwait

 Terengganu Trade Centre, Kuala Terengganu (ended Jan 2015)

 Pusat Sains Negara, Kuala Lumpur (ended June 2014)

-KUALA LUMPUR, OCTOBER 02, 2013 – Malaysia’s Deputy Prime Minister launched the internationally renowned 1001 Inventions show at the National Science Centre today.
-The award-winning exhibition, which was declared the world’s best by the European museums Industry in 2011, will welcome visitors at Kuala Lumpur’s Pusat Sains Negara until end of May 2014.
+Malaysia’s Deputy Prime Minister launched the internationally renowned 1001 Inventions show at the National Science Centre.
+The award-winning exhibition, which was declared the world’s best by the European museums Industry in 2011, welcomed visitors at Kuala Lumpur’s Pusat Sains Negara until end of June 2014.

 The exhibition was officially opened by the country’s Deputy Prime Minister and Minister of Education, Tan Sri Dato’ Haji Muhyiddin bin Mohd Yassin, who is also the patron of 1001 Inventions in Malaysia, at a lavish ceremony held at the host venue.